palkan/gem-check/src/pages/en.md

 - [ ] Use semantic versioning

 Help your users to easily upgrade without thinking about breaking changes.
-For example, you can follow [SemVer](http://semver.org) rules, or use your own _semantics_ (just don't forget to explaing it to your users).
+For example, you can follow [SemVer](http://semver.org) rules, or use your own _semantics_ (just don't forget to explain it to your users).

 - [ ] Use deprecation messages prior to introducing breaking changes